ajgeemail/edpAutoCar/README.md

 # git_edpAutoCar
 Uni project for autonomous obstacle avoiding RC car.
+Ideally all the code for the project exists on here, and will be updated whenever changes are made to any of the files.

+Commit work:
+- each time a change has been made and it's in a working condition (so you can revert to this working condition if it breaks after other changes)
+- and at the end of each session (so it's the most up to date copy on here).

 ## GETTING GIT AND GITHUB:
-1. Download and install git as per tutorial: https://www.youtube.com/watch?v=albr1o7Z1nw - use git bash instead of unix like in this tutorial if you want to follow below exactly.
-I used it so not exactly sure what changes when you use unix.
+1. Download and install git as per tutorial: https://www.youtube.com/watch?v=albr1o7Z1nw - I use git bash instead of unix like he does in this tutorial so that's what the instructions below are based on.

 2. Create GITHUB account.

 ## START INSTRUCTIONS:
-1. From the top right of this github page, copy clone URL (from green clone or download button)
+1. To get repository from here to your PC - copy clone URL (from green clone or download button) from the top right of this github page
-2. Navigate in windows explorer to chosen destination folder
+2. Navigate in your windows explorer to your chosen destination folder (where you want the repository to be)
-3. Right click and open Git Bash
+3. Right click in window and open Git Bash
-4. git clone *PASTE COPIED URL HERE*
+4. enter "git clone *PASTE COPIED URL HERE*" - this will clone the github repository to your directory

-**AFTER CHANGES MADE READY TO BE UPLOADED FROM PC TO GITHUB**
+**AFTER CHANGES MADE READY TO BE UPLOADED FROM PC TO GITHUB (i.e. YOU'VE PUT YOUR CODE IN THE FOLDER OR UPDATED THE CODE YOU ALREADY PUT THERE**

-5. Open Git Bash from inside git_edpAutoCar repository.
+5. Open Git Bash from inside git_edpAutoCar repository as above.
-6. git status *COMPARES YOUR CODE TO GITHUB VERSION*
+6. enter "git status" *COMPARES YOUR CODE TO GITHUB VERSION*
-7. git add .
-OR git add *filename* *(ADDS CHANGES/NEW FILES READY TO BE COMMITTED)*
+7. enter "git add ."
+OR "git add *filename*" *(ADDS CHANGES/NEW FILES READY TO BE COMMITTED)*
-8. git commit -m 'Quick description of commit' *(COMMITS ALL TRACKED/ADDED CHANGED TO LOCAL DIRECTORY)*
+8. enter "git commit -m 'Quick description of commit'" *(COMMITS ALL TRACKED/ADDED CHANGED TO LOCAL DIRECTORY)*
-9. git push *(PUSHES COMMITTED CHANGES TO GITHUB)*
+9. enter "git push" *(PUSHES COMMITTED CHANGES TO GITHUB)*

 **WHEN CHANGES MADE ON GITHUB READY TO BE DOWNLOADED FROM GITHUB TO PC**

-10. git pull *(PULLS ALL CHANGES DOWN FROM GITHUB TO LOCAL DIRECTORY)*
+10. enter "git pull" *(PULLS ALL CHANGES DOWN FROM GITHUB TO LOCAL DIRECTORY)*

 ## WORKFLOW INSTRUCTIONS
 1. Before starting work run git pull to get everyone's updated work